alexlyttle/markdown-cv/README.md

 make clean; make
 ```

-This uses pandoc to produce `main.pdf` and `main.html` with default options configured in `defaults.yaml`.
+This uses pandoc to produce `main.pdf` and `main.html` with default pandoc options configured in `defaults.yaml`.

-# Configuration

 ## Document Metadata